TanStack/query/docs/react/guides/migrating-to-v5.md

 ### Manual mode for infinite queries has been removed

 Previously, we've allowed to overwrite the `pageParams` that would be returned from `getNextPageParam` or `getPreviousPageParam` by passing a `pageParam` value directly to `fetchNextPage` or `fetchPreviousPage`.
 This feature didn't work at all with refetches and wasn't widely known or used.
-This also means that `getNextPagParam` is now required for infinite queries.
+This also means that `getNextPageParam` is now required for infinite queries.

 [//]: # 'FrameworkBreakingChanges'